nyu-dh/website/source/_projects/moss.md

 featured: true
 category: DH Seed Grant Recipient
 tags:
-- Digitization
+- digitization
-- Critical Digital Humanities
+- critical-digital-humanities
-- Environmental Humanities
+- environmental-humanities
 cohort_year: '2021'
 abstract: Focusing on the the nineteenth-century bryological Mitten Collection at the New York Botanical Garden, this project uses moss—one of the most commonplace